How to call the switch link of multi-language sites in AnQiCMS template?

 Through such a structure, you can present a clear and easy-to-use language switch list on the page, where users can click to jump to the corresponding language site.

 In addition to providing users with a visible language switch link, it is also crucial to correctly inform search engines of your multilingual site structure.
-This is usually done by including on each page<head>some additionshreflangtags to achieve this.hreflangThe label informs search engines about the other languages or regional alternatives that this page has, thus avoiding duplicate content issues and ensuring that the correct language version of the page is displayed to the corresponding users.
+This is usually done by including on each page's<head>Partially addhreflangthe tag.hreflangThe tag tells the search engine about alternative versions of the page in other languages or regions, thus avoiding duplicate content issues and ensuring that the correct language version of the page is displayed to the corresponding users.

-UtilizelanguagesLabel, we can dynamically generate all necessaryhreflangand insert it into the HTML block<head>:
+UtilizelanguagesLabel, we can dynamically generate all necessaryhreflanglinks and insert them into the HTML's<head>block:

 {%- languages websites %}